 While Bradford on Avon isn’t exactly undiscovered, it’s not as much on the beaten tourist track as other places in Wiltshire and Somerset.

-It’s a very pleasant town positioned between Salisbury Plain, the Cotswolds and the Mendip Hills.
-The streets are lined with graceful old buildings and the town is also intersected by the Kennet and Avon canal.
+It’s a pleasant town between Salisbury Plain, the Cotswolds and the Mendip Hills.
+The streets are lined with graceful old buildings, and the town is intersected by the Kennet and Avon canals.

 📍Wells: Beautiful cathedral in one of the UK’s smallest city